 Rashindra Manniesing is the Director and Founder of XDMD.
 He holds a master’s degree in Electrical Engineering from Delft University of Technology and a PhD in Medical Image Analysis from Utrecht University.
-He has over 15 years of experience in the radiology departments of three major Dutch academic hospitals and is an internationally recognized expert in neurovascular imaging with over 70 publications in top journals and conference proceedings.
+He has over 20 years of experience in the radiology departments of three major Dutch academic hospitals and is an internationally recognized expert in neurovascular imaging with over 70 publications in top journals and conference proceedings.
 Before founding XDMD, he co-founded a company building evidence-based search and worked as independent scientific advisor in medical imaging.
-Dr. Manniesing is curious and creative, and able to balance attention to detail with a strong long-term vision.
+Dr. Manniesing is curious and creative, and able to balance attention to detail with strong long-term vision.

 Advisory Board